Electronic timestamping: definition and use

 Does timestamping expire?

-The token does not expire, but its long-term validity depends on the algorithms.
+The token does not expire, but its long-term validity depends on algorithms.
 Use PAdES-LTA for multi-decade validity.

 Does timestamping replace signature?